Find out what Project FeederWatch is, its history, and more

 Melt lard and peanut butter in the microwave or over low heat.
 Stir in remaining ingredients and pour (or spoon) into freezer containers that fit into your suet basket.
 Store in freezer or refrigerator until ready to use.
 Makes 6-8 cakes.

 Fran has been lucky to host a Western Tanager and a Bullock’s Oriole at her feeders for several winters, both rare for Florida in winter.
 Over the years, she has also had hummingbirds (Black-chinned, Allen’s, and Calliope) and a Summer Tanager unexpectedly visit her feeders in winter.
-Her rare birds during the 2006-2007 FeederWatch season were featured in the 2007
+But she enjoys all the birds that visit, from her common year-round resident Carolina Chickadees, Tufted Titmice, Northern Cardinals, Carolina Wrens, Bue Jays, and Red-bellied Woodpeckers to the uncommon feeder visitors like the Barred Owl that sat on top of a feeder pole and the Great Egret that sat on her deck rail.

 Because many people want to see the Western Tanager and Bullock’s Oriole, among other birds that visit Fran’s feeders in winter, Fran has opened her yard to lots of visitors.
 At the suggestion of one birder, she put up a small sign that says: “Donations are accepted and will be split between Birdsong Nature Center and Hummer/Bird Study Group”.
 She also puts out brochures for these organizations, Audubon, Project FeederWatch, Great Florida Birding Trail, and other bird-related organizations.